Australian Bureau of Statistics

 DEFINITION OF KEY TERMS

-30 Energy derived from sources which are either practically infinite, or which are naturally replenishable.
-Sources include sunlight (solar energy), hydro energy, wind and biological matter.
+25 Energy derived from sources which are practically infinite or which can be naturally replenished.
+Renewable sources include sunlight (solar energy), hydroenergy, wind power and biological matter.

 SURVEY DESIGN AND ESTIMATION

-37 A range of further information is available, as described below.
+35 A range of further information is available, as listed below.

-38 The following ABS publications present information on energy, water and environment:
+36 The following ABS publications present information on energy, water and the environment:

 Other information available

-40 More detailed estimates than those included in this publication are available free of charge online from the Statistics view on the ABS web site <www.abs.gov.au >.
-Select Statistics / By Catalogue Number / 46 Environment / 46 Environment / 4660.0 Energy, Water and Environment Management, Australia, 2008-09, then select the Downloads tab.
+38 More detailed estimates than those included in this publication are available free of charge online from the Statistics view on the ABS web site <www.abs.gov.au >.
+Select Statistics / By Catalogue Number / 46 Environment / 4660.0 Energy Use, Electricity Generation and Environmental Management, Australia 2011-12, then select the Downloads tab.

-44 ABS surveys draw extensively on information provided by individuals, businesses, governments and other organisations.
+42 ABS publications draw extensively on information provided by individuals, businesses, governments and other organisations.
 Their continued cooperation is very much appreciated; without it, the wide range of statistics published by the ABS would not be available.
 Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905.